Newcastle University - Case Study

 In this way, 2020 Vision has created a 220‐camera CCTV infrastructure covering more than 80 per cent of the University’s main campus.
 This infrastructure has proved flexible enough to benefit from technological advances such as digital recording and also provides a good platform for migration to Internet Protocol (IP) to take advantage of some of the latest developments in IP‐Surveillance, when University security budgets allow.
 It is also able to help the University to adapt to new security threats and procedure stipulations as they emerge.

-The CCTV system, which was initially analogue‐only, has been gradually migrated by 2020 Vision to a hybrid model through the introduction of Instek DVRs in each of the nodes as well as eight Instek MatriVideo units in the central control room, ensuring tight and effective management and control of all CCTV cameras today and IP cameras in the near future.
+The CCTV system, that was initially analogue‐only, has been gradually migrated by 2020 Vision to a hybrid model through the introduction of Instek DVRs in each of the nodes as well as eight Instek MatriVideo units in the central control room, ensuring tight and effective management and control of all CCTV cameras today and IP cameras in the near future.

 The University’s CCTV Control Room looks like ‘mission control’ today.
 Eight 42‐inch LCD screens display key sections of the University in quad or 16‐split screen views.
 The use of Instek Command Center software enables the University CCTV operators to set up groups of cameras.